Ball8899/PROJECT2-SEC-1-MyLittlePony/README.md

 - Input information for travelers, contact value
 - Next press payment button, is finish yet booking flight.

+###### Booking Hotels
+- The user selects a hotel.
+- The user chooses a room and proceeds to book it.
+- On the booking page, the user is required to fill in their information, which includes input validation.
+- After completing the booking, the user can navigate to view the hotel they just booked.
+- On the list page showing all booked hotels, the user can either make a payment or cancel the booking.

 #### What is we project